Financial-Times/n-express/README.md

 - Provides `NODE_ENV` to templates via `__environment`
 - `__isProduction` is `true` if `NODE_ENV` equals `PRODUCTION`
 - Provides a range of [handlebars helpers](#handlebars-helpers), including template inheritance
 - instruments `fetch` to send data about server-to-server requests to graphite.
-By default capi1, capi2, sapi and elastic search are instrumented.
-To add more services pass in a 'serviceDependencies' option (see examples below)
+See main.js fora  list of services already instrumented.
+To add more services extend the list or, for services apecific to a particular app, pass in a 'serviceDependencies' option (see examples below)